SarmadTanveer/SarmadTanveer.github.io/README.md

 ## Contact

-If you'd like to offer me a job or suggestions, email me at: s1tanveer@ryerson.ca
+If you'd like to have a chat or offer a suggestion, email me at: s1tanveer@torontomu.ca